TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ## Conclusion

-By leveraging Jekyll, GitHub, and Netlify, you can reap all the benefits of code based configuration, take for granted features such as automatic SSL, and have a beautiful website with tons of plugins available.
+By leveraging Jekyll, GitHub, and Netlify, you can reap all the benefits of code-based configuration, take for granted features such as automatic SSL, and have a beautiful website with tons of plugins available.

 I hope you've found this guide useful.
 I appreciate your time in reading my first blog post!